A new computation of pairing probabilities in several multiple-curve models: Solving the pairings probabilities

-The proof is word-by-word identical to the Ising model.
+As explained above, we just need to verify the inputs of the previous proof.
 Input (i), as well as input (ii) for the unconditional measures $\bbP^{\Omega^\delta}$ are proven in~\cite[Theorem~6.10]{mie}; the SLE parameter is $\kappa = 4$ and partition function is

 Input (ii) for the conditional measures $\bbP^{\Omega^\delta}_\alpha$ is~\cite[Theorem~5.10]{mie} (whose proof relies on the global multiple SLEs similarly to the Ising model case), and the partition functions $\calZ_\alpha$ are as defined in~\cite[Equation~(3.7)]{PW} with $\kappa = 4$.
-Finally, the relation
+Finally, input~(iii), incidentally with the exact same relation